AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

    3. Test case: `loan not repaid 1`
       Expected: `list loan` command shows 1st loan as outstanding

+### List Income

+1. Show List of Income
+    1. Prerequisites: no incomes saved or initial launch
+    2. Test case: `list incomes`<br/>
+       Expected: Shows `There is no income found`
+       <br/><br/>
+2. Show List of Income
+    1. Prerequisites: income list is not empty
+    2. Test case: `list income`<br/>
+       Expected: Shows a list of all income with description and amount earned

 ### Add Income

+1. Adding an Income
    1. Test Case: `add income d/salary a/100`
       Expected: Income is added.
 Details of the income is shown as a message.
    2. Test Case: `add income`
       Expected: Income is not added.
 Error message will be displayed.
    3. Test Case: `add income d/ a/`
       Expected: Income is not added.
 Error message will be displayed.
    4. Test Case: `add income d/salary a/five dollars`
       Expected: Income is not added.
 Error message will be displayed.

 ### Delete Income

+1. Deleting an Income
-Prerequisites: There should be at least 1 income in the list
+   1. Prerequisites: There should be at least 1 income in the list

-1. Test Case: `delete income 1`
+   2. Test Case: `delete income 1`
       Expected: Income is deleted.
 Details of deleted income is shown as a message.

-2. Test Case: `delete income 0`
+   3. Test Case: `delete income 0`
       Expected: Income is not deleted.
 Error message will be displayed.

-3. Test Case: `delete income`
+   4. Test Case: `delete income`
       Expected: Income is not deleted.
 Error message will be displayed.

 ### Edit Income

+1. Editing an Income
-Prerequisites: There should be at least 1 income in the list
+   1. Prerequisites: There should be at least 1 income in the list

-1. Test Case: `edit income 1 d/hustle a/50`
+   2. Test Case: `edit income 1 d/hustle a/50`
    Expected: Income is edited.
 Details of the edited income is shown as a message.

-2. Test Case: `edit income  d/ a/`
+   3. Test Case: `edit income  d/ a/`
-   Expected: Income is edited.
-Details of the edited income is shown as a message.
+   Expected: Income is not edited.
+Error message will be displayed.

 ### List Expenses
 1. Show List of expense